 Hebraic Methods of Biblical Interpretation

 How to properly interpret the Bible is a lost art these days.
-People go by how they feel or “by the spirit” and these methods have led many into false teachings and conclusions.
+People go by how they feel, which they think is “by the spirit”, and these methods have led many into false teachings and conclusions.
 You can’t interpret the Scriptures by what you think the Lord has said to you, or a feeling of some sort.
 So, let’s look at some basic rules and concepts that will help you in your studies.
 We are going to look at the four levels of interpretation called “Pardes” and also the seven rules of Hillel.
 Along with that we will look at many concepts associated with these techniques that will broaden your prospective.
 First, let’s look at what is called the Mystery of the Messiah.

 Certain clues will be given and you try to think of the answer.
 Your thoughts are like trees in a garden.
 On each tree there are leaves and the leaves are words that are blown by the wind that can utter a myriad of meanings.
 We are thinking about someone in history that left an indelible mark on mankind.
 Without a biological miracle in the womb of his mother, no birth would have been possible.
 As an infant he was called the “son of God.”
 He was taken to Egypt to preserve life.
 He returned to the land of Israel and was hated by those around him, he was despised and rejected by men, a man of sorrow and acquainted with grief.
 He was hated so much that he was executed by the Romans.
 On the third day he will come back to life.
 He will never die again.